What you should know about drunk driving charges in Texas

 What happens after a DWI arrest?

 Any of these visible signs can lead to a breath test and a field sobriety test.
 The officer may arrest you for DWI if you fail the breath test, or field sobriety test.
-Keep in mind that a skilled DWI attorney like Joe LaBella knows how to challenge these tests in court and win a dismissal of the charges.
+Keep in mind that a skilled DWI attorney like attorney Webb knows how to challenge these tests in court and win a dismissal of the charges.